-The GDL, otherwise known as the Law Conversion Course, is a postgraduate law conversion course for non-law graduates who want to pursue a legal career.
+The PGDL, otherwise known as the Law Conversion Course, replaces the GDL as the course aimed at non-law graduates who are looking to pursue a career in law.

-The GDL is the stepping stone from a non-law degree to either the:
+The PGDL is the stepping stone from a non-law degree to either the:

 The structure of the law conversion course varies from provider to provider, but generally, the course is formed by a combination of lectures and tutorials.

-In addition to the allocated contact hours, as a GDL student, you will be expected to spend 2-3 hours preparing for each of your law tutorials.
-Preparing thoroughly gives you the best chance of success and gaining a coveted GDL distinction.
+In addition to the allocated contact hours of your chosen course (this can vary, but can be around 8-10 hours), as a PGDL student, you will be expected to spend time preparing for classes (usually several hours).
+Preparing thoroughly gives you iu9][rt52the best chance of success and gaining a coveted PGDL distinction.
+You should check the format at your chosen institution and ensure it aligns with the way you want to learn.

-The Graduate Diploma in Law / Common Professional Examination condenses an LLB law degree down into a one-year full-time course or a two-year part-time course.
+The Post-Graduate Diploma in Law / Common Professional Examination condenses an LLB law degree down into a one-year full-time course or a two-year part-time course.

-The topics of study are the same as the LLB subjects studied during a traditional undergraduate course:
+The topics of study are comparable to the compulsory LLB modules studied during a traditional undergraduate course:

 The Central Applications Board requires you to submit:

-The GDL law course application form requires the following information:
+The PGDL law course application form requires the following information:

 The CAB release applications to the various institutions on a rolling basis.
 It will only release your applications to your chosen institutions on receipt of your form and registration fee, along with formal references from the referees nominated on your application form.

-Applications for the GDL law course open around the 1st October for courses starting the following year.
-This means that, as a future GDL student, you should apply for the course during the final year of your undergraduate studies.
+Applications for the PGDL law course open around the 1st October for courses starting the following year.
+This means that, as a future PGDL student, you should apply for the course during the final year of your undergraduate studies.

 The Central Applications Board suggests that you should try and keep your personal statement as generic as possible, as it will be released to all the institutions you apply to.

-The CAB also provides examples of information you may wish to include in your GDL personal statement, including:
+The CAB also provides examples of information you may wish to include in your PGDL personal statement, including:

 For more law personal statement tips, visit our guide by clicking the link below.the non-law student guide is here

-To study the Graduate Diploma in Law, most institutions will require you to have completed a non-law degree and gained a minimum of a 2:2.
+To study the Post-Graduate Diploma in Law, most institutions will require you to have completed a non-law degree and gained a minimum of a 2:2.

 However, a large proportion of law firms and chambers will expect you to have a 2:1 at undergraduate degree level (except for in extenuating circumstances).